saltstack/salt/doc/topics/venafi/index.rst

 Example Usage
 ~~~~~~~~~~~~~
-Request certificate from Venafi Cloud or Trust Platform, using the ``Internet``
+Request a certificate from Venafi Cloud or Trust Platform, using the ``Internet``
 zone for minion ``minion.example.com``:

 .. code-block:: bash